Gynaecologist/Obstetrician

 You also need to be registered with the Medical Council of New Zealand.

-- University of Otago website - information about the Health Sciences First Year programme
+- University of Otago website -Health Sciences First Year programme

-- Royal Australian and New Zealand College of Obstetricians and Gynaecologists website - information on gynaecologist/obstetrician training
+- Royal Australian and New Zealand College of Obstetricians and Gynaecologists website - gynaecologist/obstetrician training

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.